TopGun666/TOEFL-Essays/README.md

 [2019-03-24](30.md)  30.
 Some students have to get to school at an early hour in the morning.
 Some people think that start school day early is a good approach support learning, while others think that starting school day at a late hour is a good approach to support learning.
 Which way do you prefer?

 [2019-03-25](31.md)  31.
 High-school students are required to study many different subjects at the same time or they should student only three or four subjects at a time.
 Which do you prefer?

+[2019-03-26](27md)  32.
+Do you agree or disagree with the following statement?
+Life today is easier and more comfortable than it was when your grandparents were children.